deevdz/final-project/README.md

 #### Existing Features
 * Responsive design ensures the website displays well on any screen size and device type.
-* User authentication and authorisation - handling registration, logging in and logging out users who are not logged in will see a Register and Log In options in the Navigation bar, but those who are - will see a view orders and Log Out options instead.
+* User authentication and authorisation - handling registration, logging in and logging out.
+Users who are not logged in will see Register and Log In options in the Navigation bar, but those who are logged in - will see a view orders and Log Out option instead.
 Administrators will be given extra options to create, update and delete posts.
 * Contact form functionality allows users to fill out a form, which after submission will trigger an email to be sent to them using Gmail SMTP (and my own Gmail account).
 Logged in users will have the email field of the contact form automatically populated.
+* Administrators have the option to Create, Update and Delete Blog posts from both the frontend and backend administration part of the site.
+Registered users are able to submit comments on individual blog posts.
+When a comment is submitted the site administrator is automatically emailed about the submission and prompted to review for approval.
+When a comment is approved it appears on the site.
+Blog posts can be searched and also filtered by category or tag.
 *